forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/getting-started/install.md

   $ sf scanner COMMAND

 TOPICS
+  scanner rule  view or add rules to scan code scanner run   scan a codebase with a selection of rules

 COMMANDS
-  scanner run  scan a codecase with a selection of rules. scanner rule  View/add rules that are used to scan code.
+  scanner run  scan a codebase with a selection of rules

 ```
 ## Update Code Analyzer v3.x